Meet the Team

 In his spare time, you'll find him at Muriwai Beach, spending time with family, collecting vinyl records and cooking up delicious meals.

 Lisa is the foundation Deputy Principal at HPPS, joining the school in 2012 before it opened with students.
 She saw this position as an opportunity to be an influencer for state schooling in NZ and to help create a school from the ground up.
-She has been teaching for 20+ years in primary and intermediate schools as well as in private sector educational consultancy developing ICT in schools.
+She has been teaching for 20+ years in primary and intermediate schools as well as in private sector educational consultancy.

 For her, the best thing about teaching is helping to make a real difference for learners, their families, and the wider community – a big responsibility, humbling, and very rewarding.
-She believes that children’s uniqueness is a gift and everyone has something to contribute.
+She believes that children’s uniqueness is a gift and everyone has something meaningful to contribute to society.
 She loves it when former students contact her to share their current accomplishments.
-Her supplementary qualifications include a Certificate in Counselling and some papers towards a Master’s degree in Education.
+She loves learning and challenging the status quo in education towards more innovative practices that meet diverse learning needs.
+Her supplementary qualifications include a Post Grad Certificate in Digital and Collaborate Teaching & Learning, Certificate in Counselling and papers towards a Master’s degree in Education with a focus on contemporary education.

-Lisa is a very active person who enjoys adventure, hockey, sports coaching, road trips, spending time outdoors, exploring Auckland, and keeping up with her delightful and energetic toddler.
-Her less active interests are eating out, trawling through art galleries, fishing, spending time with her awesome family, and relaxing with a good book in a hammock.
-She describes herself as excelling in visual order, while others rename this as being a tidiness fanatic.
+Lisa is an active person who enjoys adventure, sports. road trips, spending time outdoors, and keeping up with her three energetic children and dog.
+Her less active interests are eating out, fishing, gardening and relaxing with a good book.
 If she were ever to change her career she would explore doing something creative and hands-on.

 Kristyn is a foundation staff member of HPPS who was attracted to this brand new school because its vision and pedagogy offers students authentic learning that helps them to develop the real skills to be successful citizens.
 She is passionate about teaching children to understand themselves as learners, how to deeply reflect on their academic and dispositional learning, and how to make good learning decisions so they can reach their potential.